Share taxi: United States

-While jitneys became fairly common in many other countries, such as the Philippines, they first appeared in the US and Canada.
-The first US jitneys ran in 1914 in Los Angeles, California.
+The first jitneys in the United States operated in Los Angeles, California in 1914.
 By 1915, there were 62,000 nationwide.
-Local regulations, demanded by streetcar companies, killed the jitney in most places.
+Local regulations, demanded by streetcar companies, forced jitneys out of business in most places.
 By the end of 1916, only 6,000 jitneys remained.
-Similarly, in Vancouver, British Columbia, Canada, in the 1920s, jitneys competed directly with the streetcar monopoly operating along the same routes as the streetcars, but jitneys were charging lower fares.
 Operators were referred to as "jitney men."
 They were so successful that the city government banned them at the request of the streetcar operators.